2025-26 Edition

 Pranav Patel, M.D.
 Saint Louis University, Chief, Division of Cardiology; Director of Cardiac Catheterization Laboratory and Cardiac Care Unit (CCU) and Health Sciences Associate Clinical Professor of Medicine; Biomedical Engineering

 Medha Pathak, Ph.D.
-University of California, Berkeley, Assistant Professor of Physiology and Biophysics; Biomedical Engineering (piezo1, ion channels, stem cells, neural stem cells, differentiation, development, mechanical forces, matrix, environment)
+University of California, Berkeley, Associate Professor of Physiology and Biophysics; Biomedical Engineering (development, differentiation, environment, human diseases, ion channels, matrix, mechanical forces, neural stem cells, Piezo1 channelopathies, stem cells)

 Eric Potma, Ph.D.
 University of Groningen, Professor of Chemistry; Biomedical Engineering; Electrical Engineering and Computer Science (analytical, chemical biology, physical chemistry and chemical physics)